eProsima/Fast-DDS-docs/docs/advanced.rst

 Intra-process delivery
 **********************

-*eProsima Fast RTPS* allows to speed up Intra-process communications by avoiding any copy operation involved with the transport layer.
-This feature is disabled by default and must be enable using :ref:`xml-profiles`.
+*eProsima Fast RTPS* allows to speed up communications between entities within the same process by avoiding any of the copy or send operations involved in the transport layer (either UDP or TCP).
+This feature is enabled by default, and can be configured using :ref:`xml-profiles`.
 Currently the following options are available:

-* **INTRAPROCESS_OFF**.
-The feature is disabled.
+* **INTRAPROCESS_OFF**: The feature is disabled.
-* **INTRAPROCESS_USER_DATA_ONLY**.
-Discovery metadata keeps using ordinary transport.
+* **INTRAPROCESS_USER_DATA_ONLY**: Discovery metadata keeps using ordinary transport.
-* **INTRAPROCESS_FULL**.
-Default value.
+* **INTRAPROCESS_FULL**: Default value.
 Both user data and discovery metadata using Intra-process delivery.

 .. _comm-transports-configuration: